Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Battle Sheep.md

 ## Strategics

-Despite this series being a joke, if supported correctly it can actually be devastyzing.
+Despite this series being a joke, with the suitable support it can actually be devastyzing.
 Each monster can upgrade into its further enraged version after attacking, which become increasingly powerful.

 <br>

 ## Trivia

-‘’